 For ccTLDs it is important to be aware that some registries have specific requirements.
 For instance, since Brexit UK nationals can no longer register or renew .eu domains.
 Also, different registries in the European Union have different rules for people who are not an EU citizen.
 Registries may also have specific technical requirements.
 For instance, the German registry (DENIC) requires that a domain’s name servers resolve to different IP addresses.

 There are also different rules for transferring domains.
 For instance, when you buy or update a .com domain it is typically “locked” for 60 days.
-During that time you can’t transfer the domain.
+During that time you can’t transfer the domain to another registrar.

 Domain registries don’t sell domain names directly.
 Instead, they accredit domain registrars.
 Catalyst2 is one of many registrars – you can buy pretty much any domain name via us.

 Our job as a registrar is to make sure that domains are registered in line with the registry’s guidelines and requirements.

 When you buy a domain via us we make sure the domain is added to the WHOIS database.
 This database contains lots of information about domain names.
 The data includes the domain’s name servers as well as personal data, such as your name, postal address, email address and phone number.